Karhusa/Gender_differences_in_AMR/02_TSE/04_TSE_Analyses_of_the_reproductive_age_and_income.md

 ## 2.1 Shannon Diversity by sex and filtered age

-## Boxplot of Shannon Diversity by sex in filtered age
+## Boxplot of Shannon Diversity by sex and filtered age

 ```r